andrewaddo/news-feed-handler/README.md

    * Service role for the pipeline, in this case specifically for the deploy stage (cloudformation).
    * Lambda role for the lambda function.

+## Project components

+1. Lambda: using CloudFormation
+1. DynamoDB: using CDK

 ## Notes

 ### Google news RSS format